Panama Papers: Clients of Mossack Fonseca

 Mossack Fonseca has managed more than 300,000 companies over the years.
 The number of active companies peaked at more than 80,000 in 2009.
 Over 210,000 companies in twenty-one jurisdictions figure in the leaks.
 More than half were incorporated in the British Virgin Islands, with others in Panama, the Bahamas, the Seychelles, Niue, and Samoa.
 Mossack Fonseca's clients came from more than 100 countries.
 Most of the corporate clients were from Hong Kong, Switzerland, the United Kingdom, Luxembourg, Panama, and Cyprus.
 Mossack Fonseca worked with more than 14,000 banks, law firms, incorporators, and others to set up companies, foundations, and trusts for their clients.
 Some 3,100 companies listed in the database appear to have ties to US offshore specialists, and 3,500 shareholders of offshore companies list US addresses.
 Mossack Fonseca has offices in Nevada and Wyoming.

 The leaked documents indicate that about US$2 trillion has passed through the firm's hands.
 Several of the holding companies that appear in the documents did business with sanctioned entities, such as arms merchants and relatives of dictators, during the time that the sanctions were in place.
-The firm provided services to a Seychelles company named Pangates International, which the US government believes supplied aviation fuel to the Syrian government during the current civil war, and continued to handle its paperwork and certify it as a company in good standing, despite sanctions, until August 2015.
+The firm provided services to a Seychelles company named Pangates International, which the US government believes supplied aviation fuel to the Syrian government during the then current civil war, and continued to handle its paperwork and certify it as a company in good standing, despite sanctions, until August 2015.

 More than 500 banks registered nearly 15,600 shell companies with Mossack Fonseca, with HSBC and its affiliates accounting for more than 2,300 of the total.
 Dexia and J. Safra Sarasin of Luxembourg, Credit Suisse from the Channel Islands and the Swiss UBS each requested at least 500 offshore companies for their clients.
 An HSBC spokesman said, "The allegations are historical, in some cases dating back 20 years, predating our significant, well-publicized reforms implemented over the last few years."